bomonike/bomonike.github.io/learn-chinese.md

 ## Typing Chinese

+Chinese uses characters.
+The pronunciation of a character includes a syllable and a tone.
+Tone is the use of pitch to distinguish lexical or grammatical meanings.

 <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1786535452/zn-mobile-keyboard_ehc64k.png"><img align="right" width="100" alt="zn-mobile-keyboard.png" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1786535452/zn-mobile-keyboard_ehc64k.png" /></a>
 To set up the <a href="#Pinyin">Pinyin</a> Keyboard for use by other apps on your computer: